 Solo travel for women has increased throughout the world and Italy is on most female traveler’s bucket lists.
 The art, culture and history are irresistible.
-Solo travel is not only gratifying, but it’s an opportunity for growth, cultural enrichment and developing a sense of self and independence.
+Solo travel is not only gratifying, but it’s an opportunity for growth, cultural enrichment, and developing a sense of self and independence.

-The pros certainly outweigh the cons when travelling alone.
+The pros certainly outweigh the cons when traveling alone.
 Being able to decide where to go, what to see and not having to make compromises with other travel companions are benefits that trump the worries of being harassed or getting pickpocketed.
 However, making wise choices and staying safe should always be a priority.

 I have been living in and traveling around Italy for over 20 years.
 In my experience, I have never had problems traveling alone in Italy.
-I travel by plane, train, bus, public transportation and drive alone.
+I travel by plane, train, bus, and public transportation and drive alone.
 When looking up at the skyscrapers of Milan or hunting for the wine windows of Florence, it is easy to become distracted and let your guard down.
 Here are some travel tips and tricks for women travelers that I have learned along the way.

 Yes, you are being watched

 One of the first things you will notice when traveling in Italy, is that you are being observed.
 It is not unusual for people, both men and women, to stare or look you up and down.
 Although it may be misinterpreted as being “checked out” it’s not that at all.
 Italians like to look at what a person is wearing, how they walk, how they present themselves.
 It’s a cultural characteristic that you get used to after spending time here.

 Although I have never had any problems, I cannot say that I have never been harassed.
 Like anywhere, there will be arrogant, smug hooligans that think that by blowing you a kiss or moving to the seat next to you, you will suddenly fall head over heels.
 They will try to charm you in broken English, ask you where you are going and maybe even follow you.